98juju98/CCJM/README.md

 CCJM is a plugin for Autodesk Revit designed to enhance productivity by providing additional features such as managing shortcuts, hyperlinks, and your favorite commands.
 Export multiple sheets in 1 dwg.
 Generated the center of gravity.
 Traingulation from vertical points.
 Sum volumes, area, length ...
 Join elements in active view.

+## Language

+The CCJM plugin is available in three languages: 🇬🇧 English, 🇫🇷 French, and 🇪🇸 Spanish.

 ## Installation with admin rights
 1. **Download**: Obtain the `Install.CCJM.Admin.rights.msi` file from the [Releases](https://github.com/98juju98/CCJM/releases) section of this repository.